austin0209/am-sprite-labeler/README.md

-# am-entity-placer
+# am-sprite-labeler
-An application for easily placing entities in a tile based game.
+An application for labeling and loading in sprite sheets with ununiform sprite dimensions.
 LibGDX prototype